mahmoudmatter12/CMS-Project/Backend/AdminRepo.README.md

 # Admin Repository Documentation

-This interface provides administrative access to users, enrollments, courses, and departments in the College Management System.
+This interface provides administrative access to users, enrollments, courses, and departments in the Brainy Scholarnet College.

 ## Table of Contents
 - [User Methods](#user-methods)